talhaalmustafa/explore_city_html_design/README.md

 # explore_city_html_design
-Explore City is a multi-page website design created as a university project.
-The site includes pages for Home, Destinations, Itineraries, Plan Your Trip, and Things to Do, providing users with an organized way to explore travel info.
-The project focuses on strong UI design, good SEO practices, and has undergone usability and performance testing.
+Explore City is a multi-page travel website created as a university project.

+## Pages
+- Home
+- Destinations
+- Itineraries
+- Plan Your Trip
+- Things to Do

+## Features
+- User-friendly interface
+- Good UI design
+- SEO optimization
+- Usability testing
+- Performance testing

+## Purpose
+This project was developed as part of a university assignment to demonstrate web design, usability, and website structure.